-B’hootz is an experiential, mentorship program that focuses on embodied, nature-based learning — weaving Jewish teachings, story, and song with wilderness skills, nature awareness, challenges, and community building experiences.
+A: B’hootz is an experiential mentorship program that focuses on embodied, nature-based Jewish learning.
+We weave Jewish teachings, stories, and songs with wilderness skills, nature awareness, challenges, and community building experiences.
 There are no walls, no desks, and usually no paper.
 The forest is our classroom.

 Wilderness Torah youth programs do not replace synagogue Hebrew school education, where students formally learn skills such as Hebrew, Torah, and prayer.
-Rather, Wilderness Torah’s programs engage youth in the natural world through Jewish stories, teachings, songs, and prayers to help youth learn about themselves, become more self-reliant, and deepen their relationship to nature and Jewish tradition.
+Rather, Wilderness Torah’s programs engage youth in the natural world and the rhythms of the Hebrew calendar through Jewish stories, teachings, songs, and prayers.
+We help youth learn about themselves, become more self-reliant, and deepen their relationship to nature and Jewish tradition.

 For many families, our programs are their single source of Jewish education, while roughly a third of our families also enroll their children at Hebrew schools or Jewish day schools.
 Young people who come with little background in Jewish learning often reflect feeling a newfound sense of Jewish connection through learning prayers, songs, and understanding the Hebrew calendar.

 A: Wilderness Torah supports pluralistic Jewish community experiences that aim to be inclusive of all participants, welcoming all levels of familiarity and identification with Jewish tradition.
 Framed by the rhythms of the Jewish calendar, our youth programs create a Jewish cultural experience steeped in Jewish stories, songs, and crafts.